dell-cloud-marketplace/docker-mongodb/README.md

 ### Advanced Example 2
 To start your image with:

-* A data volume (which will survive a restart) for the MongoDB data files, do:
+* A data volume (which will survive a restart) for the MongoDB data files
 * A named container ("mongodb")

 Do: